 (30) days after the end of the biennium.

-International Convention Expenses—See Section 6, paragraph A.2.
+International Convention Expenses(See Section 6, paragraph A.2).

 Inter-District meeting expenses shall be paid in the same manner as expenses for the International Convention.

 The District shall pay the registration fee for the Delegate from a newly organized club to the first Conference the Delegate attends.